k8-g/ACNH_API/README.md

 - Island to IslandVillagers: One-to-Many
-    -Each island can have multiple island villagers residing on it.
+    - Each island can have multiple island villagers residing on it.
     - Each island villager in a list can only be associated to one island.
     - Connecting IslandVillagers to Islands allows for tracking which villagers belong to which island, helping in organizing and managing island-specific data.